Homemade onion soup mix is perfect for homemade French onion dip, meatloaf, burgers, soup, and more! The best part is, no weird ingredients or MSG!

 - Use as substitute for a 1-ounce envelope of store-bought onion soup mix.

-- Optional: Add 2 tablespoons beef bouillon granules if desired.
+- Optional: Add 2 tablespoons beef bouillon granules.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.